thevoodjev/InjectRange/README.md

 A probe here attempts to reassign the assistant to a new persona or account, on the theory that a renamed actor is exempt from the original constraints.
-Closing the class means treating an attempt to redefine who the assistant is as
+Closing the class means treating an attempt to redefine who the assistant is as suspicious in itself, independent of the specific persona named.

+### Delimiter escape

+A probe in this class attempts to break out of a quoting, fencing, or wrapping boundary so that following text is read as a fresh instruction rather than as quoted content.
+A guard closes the class when it accounts for the boundary markers a hostile input can forge, not only the ones the application itself emits.
+In the strict sample this class is left open on purpose, which is discussed below.

+### Encoding smuggling

+A probe here hides a directive behind an encoding or transform, so a filter that